Luis R. Sepúlveda: Career

 In 2010, Sepúlveda made his first run for public office, losing a bid for the New York State Assembly to incumbent Peter M. Rivera in the Democratic primary.
-Two years later, Rivera retired and Sepúlveda was elected as his successor.
+Two years later, Rivera retired and Sepúlveda was elected as his successor for the 87th Assembly District.
 He would be re-elected twice more.

+During Sepúlveda's 2012 run, the Stonewall Democratic Club of New York City endorsed Sepúlveda, even though he did not support same-sex marriage equality, over his opponent Danny Figueroa, who did.
+In response to controversy, Sepúlveda wrote a letter stating that "The passing of the Same-Sex Marriage bill in New York State is a settled matter, one that I do not look to chip at in any capacity as a state legislator."

 Sepúlveda has a history of endorsing populist and progressive candidates.
 Sepúlveda was the first member of the Assembly to endorse future New York City Mayor Bill de Blasio in the 2013 New York City Mayoral primary elections as well as the first Assembly member to endorse de Blasio in his 2017 reelection campaign.

 He was one of the few New York State politicians to back Vermont Senator Bernie Sanders in the 2016 Democratic Primary over former New York Senator Hillary Clinton.
 He endorsed Sanders again for the 2020 Primary.

 However, in 2018, Sepúlveda supported incumbent state senator Martin Malave Dilan against a primary challenge from Julia Salazar, a community organizer endorsed by the Democratic Socialists of America, and endorsed former Independent Democratic Conference leader Jeffrey D. Klein against challenger Alessandra Biaggi.

 New York State Assembly

 While in the Assembly from 2013 to 2018, Sepúlveda served on the Assembly's Committees on Aging, Agriculture, Banks, Correction, Mental Hygiene, and Housing.
-Sepúlveda also serves as the chair of the Subcommittee on Transitional Services, dealing with post-incarceration issues.
+Sepúlveda also served as the chair of the Subcommittee on Transitional Services, dealing with post-incarceration issues.

+Sepúlveda's chief of staff, Russian-born Anton Konev, arranged a 2017 fact-finding trip to Russia for a group of state legislators, including Sepúlveda, to discuss urban issues such as congestion and homelessness.
+The trip was controversial, coming in the wake of allegations against Russia interfering with the 2016 US Presidential election.